cypherfox/harper-hall.de/content/pages/the-holy-grails-of-dev-ops.md

 (and neither is there a Full-Stack Developer, but that is a story for another day).

+But there are technical and organisational steps that help to improve the effectiveness of your organisation and the quality of the services you provide.
+Yet, this is still an cultural change and may mean you willl have to change your organisation to achieve them.

 ## What do I mean with Holy Grail?

 The Holy Grail I am referring to is not so much the drinking vessel of the son of a middle class craftsman (He could afford to marry out of town).

-But is more about an idealised goal, as described by Arthurian lore and Parsifal and other works of the medieval troubadours.
+Rather it is more about an idealised goal, as described by Arthurian lore and Parsifal and other works of the medieval troubadours.
 This goal is distinguished by the fact that it cannot be reached by mere mortals.
 Attaining them requires you to transform yourself, in order